magecliff96/AICUP_2025_Table_Tennis_Team_7211/ML_based/readme.md

 # 🧠 Machine Learning Based Prediction Pipeline

 This module uses a classic machine learning approach built upon handcrafted statistical features extracted from IMU swing cycle data.
 The pipeline focuses on transforming variable-length time-series sensor data into consistent, meaningful feature vectors, then training separate XGBoost classifiers for each prediction task: gender, handedness, years of experience, and playing level.
+A seperate folder named ML_Discretization_Exp also contains additional code used for testing ML models on data with discretization.
 ---

 ## 🔧 Prediction Pipeline Structure